Minnie Pearl

-Sarah Ophelia Colley Cannon (October 25, 1912 – March 4, 1996), known professionally as her stage character Minnie Pearl, was an American comedian who appeared at the Grand Ole Opry for more than 50 years (1940–1991) and on the television show Hee Haw from 1969 to 1991.
+Sarah Ophelia Colley Cannon (October 25, 1912 – March 4, 1996), known professionally as her stage character Minnie Pearl, was an American comedian and country singer who appeared at the Grand Ole Opry for more than 50 years (1940–1991) and on the television show Hee Haw from 1969 to 1991.

 Biography

 Early life

 Sarah Colley was born in Centerville in Hickman County, Tennessee, 50 miles (80 km) southwest of Nashville.
 She was the youngest of five daughters born to a prosperous sawmill owner and timber dealer in Centerville.

 She graduated from Ward-Belmont College (now Belmont University), at the time Nashville's most prestigious school for young ladies, where she majored in theater studies and dance.
 She taught dance for the first few years after graduating.

 Professional career

 Her first professional theatrical work was with the Wayne P. Sewell Production Company, a touring theater company based in Atlanta.
 She produced and directed plays and musicals for local organizations in small towns throughout the Southeast.

 Part of her work involved making brief appearances at civic organizations to promote the group's shows, and during this time she developed her Minnie Pearl routine.
 While producing an amateur musical comedy in Baileyton, Alabama she met a mountain woman whose style and speech became the basis for "Cousin Minnie Pearl".
 Her first stage performance as Minnie Pearl was in 1939 in Aiken, South Carolina.
-Her now-famous hat was purchased downtown at Surasky Bros.
-Department store before the show.
+Her character's now-famous trademark hat was purchased downtown at Surasky Bros.
+Department Store before the show.
 The following year, executives from Nashville radio station WSM saw her perform at a bankers' convention in Centerville and gave her an opportunity to appear on the Grand Ole Opry on November 30, 1940.
 The success of her debut on the show began an association with the Grand Ole Opry that continued for more than 50 years.

 Pearl's comedy was gentle satire of rural Southern culture, often called "hillbilly" culture.
 She lived in the fictional town of Grinders Switch.
 Pearl always dressed in frilly "down home" dresses and wore a hat with a price tag hanging from it, displaying the $1.98 price.
 Her signature greeting to her audience was an elongated "Howdy!
 I'm just so proud to be here!" delivered in a hearty holler.
 After she became an established star, her greeting became a call-and-response with audiences everywhere.
 Pearl's often self-deprecating humor involved her unsuccessful attempts to attract "a feller's" attention and, in later years, her age.
 She also spun stories involving her comical "ne'er-do-well" relatives, notably "Uncle Nabob", his wife "Aunt Ambrosia", "Lucifer Hucklehead", "Miss Lizzie Tinkum", "Doc Payne", and, of course, her "Brother", who was simultaneously both slow-witted and wise.
 She usually closed her monologues with the exit line, "I love you so much it hurts!"
 She also sang comic novelty songs and often danced with Grandpa Jones.